-- 2.1 Recommendations to Planning Committee are: - To note the officer responses to the comments received during the public consultation; - To endorse the adoption of the amended Conservation Area Appraisals as Supplementary Planning Guidance by the Cabinet Member.
-These amendments are summarised below; - To endorse further work regarding Article 4 Directions and to further consider an additional conservation area in Abergavenny and in Chepstow, with the necessary associated public consultation process.
+- 2.1 To formally adopt the Draft Conservation Area Appraisals as SPG to support the Monmouthshire LDP. - 2.2 To endorse further work regarding Article 4 Directions and to further consider an additional Conservation Area in Abergavenny and in Chepstow, with the necessary associated public consultation process.